|

 Wu Jun of 梁 Liang (Bio/1031), style name 叔庠 Shuxiang, was a well-known writer and poet from Zhejiang.
 He held official positions under the Qi and Liang dynasties, based in Nanjing. 玉臺新詠 (see Birrell,

 Jade Terrace), has 26 of his poems.
 Birrell's biographical note on Wu Jun says, "He did some editorial work on the Annals of the Qi Dynasty, but was dismissed for inaccuracies."
 Annals of Qi is 齊春秋 Qi Chunqiu.
-His Continuation of All Writings of the Qi dynasty
+His Continuation of the Annals of Qi Xie

-(28646.85 續齊諧記 Xu Qi Jieji) is quoted in two references below.
+(28646.85 續齊諧記 Xu Qi Xie Ji) is quoted in several references below.
 And he is also considered to have been one of the compilers of

 Xijing Zaji.